parsaz00/FantasyNBAProject/README.md

 allows not only myself, but others to keep track of their favourite teams and players and also have a tool that will allow users to improve their NBA fantasy experience.

+## User Stories
+* As a user, I want to be able to create a new fanatasy team and add NBA players to it
+* As a user, I want to be able to create a slot for an existing NBA player where I can add player statistics
+* As a user, I want to be able to select an existing NBA team and view the players currently on the roster
+* As a user, I want to be able to create an NBA playoff bracket, where I can add my predicited mathchups for each round of the playoffs and save my bracket.